 - Transistor: A type of switch controlled by electrical signals

-Cleaning A Circuit Board
+How to Clean A Circuit Board

 There are different ways to clean a circuit board and this depends on the severity of the condition.

-Next, spray compressed air into the central processing unit at short spells.
-The compressed air, of course, is in a canister that has a nozzle for spraying.
+2. Spray compressed air into the central processing unit at short spells.

-After that, open up the central processing unit (CPU) using a screwdriver.
+3. Open up the central processing unit (CPU) using a screwdriver.
 This ensures entry and access to the computer circuit board.

 Spot cleaning helps to remove grime that would have lodged in the circuit.
 Grime can build up near circuit generators and at the top of the pathway of the circuit.

 Ensure that the cotton is not too wet so that there would not be so much moisture that could damage the circuit board.
 So, squeeze the cotton swab ensuring it is only slightly damp.

 Do not use force when using a cotton swab.
 Make sure the canister is upright with the nozzle not to close to the circuit board.
 Remember to spray in short bursts to avoid freezing the computer components.